risk-first/website/menagerie/Communication-Risk.md

 ### Misinterpretation Risk

-People don't rely on rigorous implementations of abstractions like computers do; we make do with fuzzy definitions of concepts and ideas.
-We rely on [Abstraction](Glossary#abstraction) to move between the name of a thing and the _idea of a thing_.

-While machines only process _information_, people's brains run on concepts and ideas.
-For people, abstraction is critical: nothing exists unless we have a name for it. <!-- tweet-end --> Our world is just atoms, but we don't think like this.  _The name is the thing_.
+For people, nothing exists unless we have a name for it. <!-- tweet-end --> The world is just atoms, but we don't think like this.  _The name is the thing_.

 > "The famous pipe.
 How people reproached me for it!
 And yet, could you stuff my pipe?
 No, it's just a representation, is it not?
 So if I had written on my picture “This is a pipe”, I'd have been lying!" - [Rene Magritte, of _The Treachery of Images_](https://en.wikipedia.org/wiki/The_Treachery_of_Images)

+People don't rely on rigorous definitions of abstractions like computers do; we make do with fuzzy definitions of concepts and ideas.
+We rely on [Abstraction](Glossary#abstraction) to move between the name of a thing and the _idea of a thing_.

 This brings about [Misinterpretation Risk](Communication-Risk#misinterpretation-risk): names are not _precise_, and concepts mean different things to different people.
-We can't be sure that people have the same meaning for concepts that we have.
+We can't be sure that other people have the same meaning for a name that we have.

 ### Invisibility Risk

 Another cost of [Abstraction](Glossary#abstraction) is [Invisibility Risk](Communication-Risk#invisibility-risk).
-While abstraction is a massively powerful technique, (as we saw above in the section on [Protocols](Communication-Risk#protocols), it allows things like the Internet to happen) it lets the function of a thing hide behind the layers of abstraction and become invisible.
+While abstraction is a massively powerful technique, (as we saw above, [Protocols](Communication-Risk#protocols) allow things like the Internet to happen) it lets the function of a thing hide behind the layers of abstraction and become invisible.

+#### Invisibility Risk In Conversation

+[Invisibility Risk](Communication-Risk#invisibility-risk) is risk due to information not sent.
+Because humans don't need a complete understanding of a concept to use it, we can cope with some [Invisibility Risk](Communication-Risk#invisibility-risk) in communication, and this saves us time when we're talking.
+It would be _painful_ to have conversations if, say, the other person needed to understand everything about how cars worked in order to discuss cars.

+For people, [Abstraction](Glossary#abstraction) is a tool that we can use to refer to other concepts, without necessarily knowing how the concepts work. <!-- tweet-end --> This divorcing of "what" from "how" is the essence of abstraction and is what makes language useful.

+The debt of [Invisibility Risk](Communication-Risk#invisibility-risk) comes due when you realise that _not_ being given the details _prevents_ you from reasoning about it effectively.<!-- tweet-end -->  Let's think about this in the context of a project status meeting, for example:

+- Can you be sure that the status update contains all the details you need to know?
+- Is the person giving the update wrong or lying?
+- Do you know enough about the details of what's being discussed in order to make informed decisions about how the project is going?

 #### Invisibility Risk In Software

+Invisibility Risk is everywhere in software.
+Let's consider what happens when, in your program, you create a new function, **f**:

+ - First, by creating **f**, you have _given a piece of functionality a name_, which is abstraction.
+ - Second, **f** _supplies_ functionality to clients, so we have created a client-supplier relationship.
+ - Third, these parties now need to communicate, and this will require a protocol.
+In a programming language, this protocol is the arguments passed to **f**, and the response _back_ from **f**.

-As soon as you create a function, you are doing abstraction.  <!-- tweet-end -->You are saying:  “I now have this operation.
-The details, I won’t mention again, but from now on, it’s called **f**”  And suddenly, “**f**” hides.
-It is working invisibly.
+But something else also happens:  By creating **f**, you are saying “I now have this operation.
+The details, I won’t mention again, but from now on, it’s called **f**”  Suddenly, the implementation of “**f**” hides and it is working invisibly.
 Things go on in **f** that people don’t necessarily need to understand.
 There may be some documentation, or tacit knowledge around what **f** is, and what it does, but it’s not necessarily right.

-Referring to **f** is a much simpler job than understanding **f**.
+_Referring to **f** is a much simpler job than understanding **f**._

 We try to mitigate this via (for the most part) documentation, but this is a terrible deal:  because we can't understand the original, (un-abstracted) implementation, we now need to write some simpler documentation, which _explains_ the abstraction, in terms of further abstractions, and this is where things start to get murky.